asika32764/vite-plugin-vue-component-override/README.md

 // Convert to:

-import { resolveVueAsyncComponent } from 'vite-plugin-vue-component-override';
+import { resolveVueComponent } from 'vite-plugin-vue-component-override';

-const Foo = resolveVueAsyncComponent('Foo', defineAsyncComponent(() => import('~myui/components/Foo.vue')));
+const Foo = resolveVueComponent('Foo', defineAsyncComponent(() => import('~myui/components/Foo.vue')));
 ```

 ### Limitations and Use Cases

-This plugin must inject the resolver during the component-library build, so it cannot override components in
+This plugin must inject the resolver during the component-library build, so it cannot override
-already-published `npm` libraries.
-It is useful for companies or teams that maintain internal libraries and need to
+components in already-published `npm` libraries.
+It is useful for companies or teams that maintain internal libraries and need to change library
-change library behavior for specific projects.
+behavior for specific projects.

 ## Installation